fomin/conventional-commits-validator/README.md

 ## Tasks

 The plugin adds the `checkCommits` task to your project.
 This task validates the commits in the project according to the configuration.
 This task is added as a dependency to the `check` task.
+Merge commits are ignored during validation.

 ## Configuration